 + PRO: Extensive public transport network

-Dublin boasts an extensive public transport network that includes buses, trains, trams and taxis.
-Dublin Bus operates over 100 routes, while the DART provides efficient coastal rail service.
+Dublin boasts an extensive public transport network that includes buses, trains, trams, and taxis.
+Dublin Bus operates over 100 routes, while the DART provides an efficient coastal rail service.
 The Luas trams run frequently, connecting suburbs to the city centre.
 Taxis and ride-hailing apps like Free Now and Lynk are also widely available.

 - CON: Traffic congestion and overcrowding